Skip to content

 NameDescription

-server_iam_role_arnServer IAM role ARN (AWS) or service account email (GCP)
+server_iam_role_arnServer IAM role ARN (AWS) or service account email (Google Cloud)

-agent_iam_role_arnAgent IAM role ARN (AWS) or service account email (GCP)
+agent_iam_role_arnAgent IAM role ARN (AWS) or service account email (Google Cloud)

 server_instance_profile_arnServer instance profile ARN (AWS only)